gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 Your health can be lost.
 Your status can be stripped.

-All of these are held conditionally — on loan from fortune, which gives and takes without explanation.
+All of these are held conditionally, on loan from fortune, which gives and takes without explanation.